 Virtual databases can only be provisioned from a dSource (inheriting the state of the dSource).

-Currently, we support a single mechanism to create dSource using External backups which must be a HANA Native backup (ie: no support for third-party Backint tools).
+In Delphix HANA with Pull architecture, dSource is created using External backups which must be a HANA Native backup (ie: no support for third-party Backint tools).
 With External backups, the first dSource snapshot must include a Full backup, but can optionally include one or more incremental or differential backups.
 Subsequent dSource snapshots can be based upon additional incremental or differential backups (This will require a full backup along with incremental/differential backups, as recovery in Hana always requires a full backup).